-- Law enforcement agencies and school districts must work collaboratively to implement effective, meaningful and timely threat assessment processes using properly trained personnel.
-Only threat assessment-trained officers or deputies should participate on a threat assessment team, and patrol officers or deputies should never be dispatched to a school as a "call for service" to participate on a threat assessment team. - 2.
+- It should be a priority for the legislature to amend Florida law to include as a criminal offense any type of a threat to conduct a mass shooting, etc., especially a verbal threat.
+The Commission supports the legislation proposed in House Bill 311 making it a felony to verbally threaten a mass shooting. - 2.
+Law enforcement agencies and school districts must work collaboratively to implement effective, meaningful and timely threat assessment processes using properly trained personnel.
+Only threat assessment-trained officers or deputies should participate on a threat assessment team, and patrol officers or deputies should never be dispatched to a school as a "call for service" to participate on a threat assessment team. - 3.
 School behavioral threat assessment teams should have permanent members, including mental health practitioners, to ensure consistency in the process.
-Community-based mental health providers should also participate on threat assessment teams when they have unique knowledge of the person who is the subject of the assessment.

-- 3. In order to ensure that all statutorily required threat assessment team members meaningfully participate in the threat assessment process from beginning to end, and that nobody "signs off" on a threat assessment after the fact, the legislature should amend Florida Statute 1006.07(7)(a) to state that all statutorily required members of the threat assessment team must be involved in the threat assessment process from start to finish. - 4.
+If possible, non-school mental health providers, DJJ and/or DCF representatives should also participate on threat assessment teams when they have unique knowledge of the person who is the subject of the assessment. - 4.
+In order to ensure that all statutorily required threat assessment team members meaningfully participate in the threat assessment process from beginning to end, and that nobody "signs off" on a threat assessment after the fact, the legislature should amend Florida Statute 1006.07(7)(a) to state that all statutorily required members of the threat assessment team must be present and involved in the threat assessment process from start to finish, including the disposition decision. - 5.
 Because it is impossible to include the information-rich local databases in the FSSP, it is imperative that local threat assessment teams establish processes to ensure that all relevant information is obtained so that information important to the threat assessment team's decision-making process is not omitted.
-Law enforcement agencies should consider committing a dedicated analyst familiar with data gathering to conduct the research necessary for an effective threat assessment process. - 5.
-The legislature should amend Florida law to include as a criminal offense any spoken word threat to conduct a mass shooting, etc.
+Law enforcement agencies should consider committing a dedicated analyst familiar with data gathering to conduct the research necessary for an effective threat assessment process.